 Fans were neither happy with Marvel white-washing The Mandarin with Slattery, nor for doing so again with Killian.
 The Mandarin was a prominent Asian character (albeit villain) in the comics.
 After messing up twice, Marvel made Wenwu the true-true Mandarin in Shang-Chi, who does not actually refer to himself as such.
 Maybe it’s for the best that this portrayal of the true-true Mandarin villain happened here — where an Asian villain plays opposite an Asian hero.
 It ends up being less racist and more ok this way.
 Representation and all.

 Trevor was hilarious with that cute headless mythical animal.
 I was a bit worried he would steal the comedic thunder from Awkwafina as Katy, though.
-Luckily, Katy returned to comedic center after teaming up in style with Trevor for a fun chase scene through a carnivorous forest maze.
+Luckily, Katy returned to the comedic center after teaming up in style with Trevor for a fun chase scene through a carnivorous forest maze.

 In the first end credit preview, Shang-Chi and Katy are summoned by Wong from Doctor Strange to meet Captain Marvel and Bruce Banner.
 They’re welcomed officially “into the circus” of the MCU.
 This was momentous for me, and really made my heart swell.
 Sorry if that's sappy and dramatic.

 I was thrilled to finally have Asian superheroes within the Marvel Cinematic Universe.
 To be honest, I felt incredibly validated, seen, and appreciated by having Shang-Chi and Katy represent.
 So much so that I’m now going back through the old MCU films that I had skipped earlier.
 Last night I finally watched Ant-Man from 2015.
 True Marvel fans may scoff or judge, but representation is impactful for me, and I know I’m not the only one.
-Don’t get me wrong, Marvel films can be super fun, but for a long time they were only white heroes who excluded Asians from the main story arc, throwing them in to be disposable extras as headcount.
+Don’t get me wrong, Marvel films can be super fun, but for a long time, they were only white heroes who excluded Asians from the main story arc, throwing them in to be disposable extras as headcount.
 Black Panther was the first Marvel superhero of color — significant for all Americans, not just for Marvel fans and Black people.
 Exclusion can be as much a driving force for apathy or deterrence as inclusion is for enthusiasm and dedication.

 Shang-Chi is incredibly timely considering the uptick in anti-Asian sentiment that has worsened due to Covid, Trump’s divisive rhetoric, and the United States’ long-standing fear of China’s giant economy.

 I was so happy this film didn’t disappoint!
 I’m going to watch it a few more times in theaters.
 The Asian American community has been pushing for a #GoldOpen, meaning a box office success for Asian-led films in Hollywood, in order to “prove” that our stories are worth it.
-It’s frustrating that capitalism and discrimination requires this, but I’m relieved and thrilled that Shang-Chi is succeeding — and actually killing it and breaking records to boot.
+It’s frustrating that capitalism and discrimination require this, but I’m relieved and thrilled that Shang-Chi is succeeding — and actually killing it and breaking records to boot.

 Incluvie score: 5 out of 5!